isomerpages/ura-lkywcp/resources/features/_posts/2017-12-04-cyber-crimes-smart-cities.md

 Key highlights of the bill include legislative powers to allow law enforcement to take precedence over privacy rules in the case of a suspected cyber-attack, appointment of a commissioner of cybersecurity, and assignment of responsibilities to owners of critical information infrastructure to protect and secure the assets.
 Such acts allow cities to be comprehensive in their approach towards cybersecurity and address challenges such as recruiting talents and delegating responsibilities.

-> “Security needs to be part of the design and architecture of smart systems and cities from the onset, as it is harder to reengineer than to do it right from the start.”

 #### **Partnership as the way forward**

 Another key pillar of implementing cybersecurity lies in building long-term partnerships, both with tech companies and private industry.
 As Vello notes, “Security needs to be part of the design and architecture of smart systems and cities from the onset, as it is harder to reengineer than to do it right from the start.
 Criminals are very sophisticated and they have rapidly accelerated their capabilities to attack our systems because they share information and resources.
 We need to do the same.
 The risks are far greater if we don’t share.”